ychulovskyy/wix-ui/packages/wix-ui-test-utils/README.md

 #### `isTestkitExists`

+This function should be used inside the component tests in order to to perform a sanity check for the exposed testkit.
-Accepts an React Element and a testkit factory.
+It accepts a React Element and a testkit factory.
 Returns `true` if the driver works as expected.

 ```javascript